-The winter solstice, or first day of winter, falls on December 21-22.
+The winter solstice, or first day of winter, falls on December 21/22.
 This is extremely close to Christmas Day, which is observed on December 25.
-The proximity with which these two events occur is an important connection--after all, if Christmas occurred during one of the other seasons, snow would be a moot point--but by itself, date isn't enough to fully explain the winter/Christmas relationship.
+The proximity of these two events is an important connection--after all, if Christmas occurred during one of the other seasons, snow would be a moot point--but by itself, date isn't enough to fully explain the winter/Christmas relationship.

 To find out more, let's explore one of the snowiest periods in recorded history--a period of cold climate known as the Little Ice Age.